Creating a FastCS Driver#

 • HTTP (using fastapi)

 One or more of these can be loaded into the application and run in parallel.
-Add the EPICS CA transport to the application by creating an EPICSCAOptions instance and passing it in.
+Add the EPICS CA transport to the application by creating an EPICSCATransport instance and passing it in.

-The application will now run until it is stopped.
-There will also be a DEMO:DeviceId PV being served by the application.
+There will now be a DEMO:DeviceId PV being served by the application.
 However, the record is unset because the Controller is not yet querying the simulator for the value.

 caget -S DEMO:DeviceId